Liverpool open up 16-point league lead; Forest beat City

-LIVERPOOL, England : Liverpool's march to the Premier League title continued with a 3-1 victory over last-placed Southampton on Saturday as Mohamed Salah bagged a double and Darwin Nunez scored to give them a 16-point provisional lead over Arsenal.
+LIVERPOOL: Liverpool's march to the Premier League title continued with a 3-1 victory over last-placed Southampton on Saturday (Mar 8) as Mohamed Salah bagged a double and Darwin Nunez scored to give them a 16-point provisional lead over Arsenal.

 Arne Slot's men have 70 points, while the second-placed Gunners have 54 but two games in hand.
 They play at Manchester United on Sunday.